nyris/SDK.Android/README.md

 ```
 The response is an object of type `OfferResponseBody` that contains list of `offers`.

-* If you have your provided output format, you should use this call to get response as `JSON` format :
+* If you specified a custom output format, you should use this call to get response as `JSON` format :

 `kotlin`
 ```kotlin